-- (a) A notary public shall perform a notarial act authorized by Section 4-1(a)(1) through (5) only if the principal at the time of notarization: - (1) appears in the presence of the notary; - (2) is identified by the notary through satisfactory evidence of identity [or personal knowledge]; - (3) appears to be competent; - (4) appears to be acting of his or her own free will; and - (5) communicates directly with the notary in a language both understand. - (b) A notary public shall perform a copy certification of a record only if the notary reasonably believes the record is neither a vital nor public record. - (c) A notary public shall perform a verification of fact only if the notary reasonably believes the public or vital record, or other legally accessible data provided by the requester, supports the fact to be verified. - (d) In addition to the requirements of this Section, a notary public shall perform a notarial act involving the use of audio-visual communication only if the notary: - (1) is physically present within this [State] at the time the notarial act is performed; - (2) executes the notarial act in a single continuous session; - (3) confirms that any record requiring a signature, if applicable, is in electronic form;
+- (a) A notary public shall perform a notarial act authorized by Section 4-1(a)(1) through (5) only if the principal at the time of notarization: - (1) appears in the presence of the notary; - (2) is identified by the notary through satisfactory evidence of identity [or personal knowledge]; - (3) appears to be competent; - (4) appears to be acting of his or her own free will; and - (5) communicates directly with the notary in a language both understand, except as provided in Section 4-5 (relating to accommodations for individuals with disabilities) and subject to Section 4-7 (relating to refusal to notarize). - (b) A notary public shall perform a copy certification of a record only if the notary reasonably believes the record is neither a vital nor public record. - (c) A notary public shall perform a verification of fact only if the notary reasonably believes the public or vital record, or other legally accessible data provided by the requester, supports the fact to be verified. - (d) In addition to the requirements of this Section, a notary public shall perform a notarial act involving the use of audio-visual communication only if the notary: - (1) is physically present within this [State] at the time the notarial act is performed; - (2) executes the notarial act in a single continuous session; - (3) confirms that any record requiring a signature, if applicable, is

-(4) uses a technology system that complies with the requirements of Chapter 9;

-- (5) is satisfied that the notary and any individual involved in the notarial act are simultaneously viewing the same electronic record and that all signatures and any changes and attachments to the electronic record are made in real time; - (6) is satisfied that the quality of the audio-visual communication is sufficient to make the determinations required for the notarial act under this [Act] and any other law of this [State]; and - (7) identifies in the notarial certificate the jurisdiction within this [State] in which the notary is physically located while performing the notarial act. - (e) For purposes of this Section: - (1) "competent" means the principal reasonably appears in possession of the mental capacity to understand the nature and consequences of the notarial act; and - (2) "free will" means the principal reasonably appears to be acting without coercion, duress, or undue influence exerted by another individual.
+- in electronic form; - (4) uses a technology system that complies with the requirements of Chapter 9; - (5) is satisfied that the notary and any individual involved in the notarial act are simultaneously viewing the same electronic record and that all signatures and any changes and attachments to the electronic record are made in real time: - (6) is satisfied that the quality of the audio-visual communication is sufficient to make the determinations required for the notarial act under this [Act] and any other law of this [State]; and - (7) identifies in the notarial certificate the jurisdiction within this [State] in which the notary is physically located while performing the notarial act. - (e) For purposes of this Section: - (1) "competent" means the principal reasonably appears in possession of the mental capacity to understand the nature and consequences of the notarial act; and - (2) "free will" means the principal reasonably appears to be acting without coercion, duress, or undue influence exerted by another individual.

 Section 4-3 is one of the most important sections in this Act and is derived from MNA 2010 Section 5-3.
-Subsection (a) has been rephrased to make clear that the requirements within it are positive obligations imposed upon the notary for authorized notarial acts that require a principal's signature.
-The Subsection does not identify those acts, but instead references them by their respective section number (§§ 4-1(a)(1) through (5), inclusive).
+Subsection (a) and has been rephrased to make clear that the requirements within it are positive obligations imposed upon the notary for authorized notarial acts that require a principal's signature.
+The Subsection does not identify those acts, but instead references them by their respective section number (§§ 4-1(a)(1)through (5), inclusive).
 Other notarial acts do not require the prescriptions to make them trustworthy.
 Those acts have their own subsections dedicated to them.
 (See Subsections (b) and (c).)